Why Japanese Rehearsal Studios Are Special

 | Equipment | キーボードを借りられますか? | Kiibodo wo karirareru desu ka? | Can I rent a keyboard? |

-| Extension | 延長できますか? | Enchou dekimasu ka? | Can I extend? |
+| Extend time | 延長できますか? | Enchou dekimasu ka? | Can I extend? |

 | Trouble | すみません、アンプの調子が悪いです | Sumimasen, anpu no choushi ga warui desu | Excuse me, the amp isn't working properly |

-| Check | お会計お願いします | Okaikei onegai shimasu | Check please |
+| Payment | お会計お願いします | Okaikei onegai shimasu | Check please |

 | Thanks | ありがとうございました | Arigatou gozaimashita | Thank you very much |

-Now, Let's Enter the Studio
+Now, Enter the Studio